Clients

 This is useful for flows where custom tabs are required or where using Webviews to manage session cookies isn’t possible.

-It ensures the SSO session cookie is included as part of the Retrieve access token endpoint.
+It also ensures the SSO session cookie is included as part of the Retrieve access token endpoint.

 10. For new clients, ensure that you check the Enforce scope box.